Zo-Bro-23/youtube-music/readme.md

 ## Available plugins:

+- **API**: Enables a REST API that can be used to view song info and control the player - See [here](https://github.com/Zo-Bro-23/youtube-music-api) for documentation

 - **Ad Blocker**: Block all ads and tracking out of the box

 - **Audio Compressor**: Apply compression to audio (lowers the volume of the loudest parts of the signal and raises the volume of the softest parts)